AdobeDocs/experience-manager-65.en/help/sites-authoring/adobe-campaign-components.md

 ### Numeric Field (Campaign) {#numeric-field-campaign}

-Use the numeric field to allow recipients to enter numbers, for example their age.
+Use the numeric field to allow recipients to enter numbers, for example, their age.

 In addition to [settings common to most Adobe Campaign components](#settings-common-to-most-components), you can configure the following: